Harsh2902/BlockSense/README.md

 ## 🤝 Contributing

 Contributions are welcome!
 If you have suggestions for improvements or new features, please open an issue or submit a pull request.

+## 📄 License

+This project is open-sourced under the MIT License.
+See the `LICENSE` file for more details.